Ignacio-Perez/tars/README.md

 * Dual-wheeled **robots** following velocity commands.
 Each robot publish its own odometry, laser scan and people detection.
 Each one is subscribed to its own *cmd_vel* topic to receive velocity commands.
 The robot radius, number of laser scan readings, laser scan range and people detection range can be configured individually for each one.

 The simulator has been developed as a lightweight ROS package and includes cool RVIZ visualization, the number of dependencies has been minimized for optimal execution.
-It has been successfully tested on ROS Noetic, Melodic and Kinetic.
+This is the **ROS2 Humble version**.

 ![TARS simulator](pictures/tars.png)